Su Tseng-chang

-Su Tseng-chang (蘇貞昌 (So͘ Cheng-chhiong, Sū Zhēnchāng); born 28 July 1947) is a Taiwanese politician who served as premier of the Republic of China (Taiwan) from 2006 to 2007 and again from 2019 to 2023.
+Su Tseng-chang (蘇貞昌 (So͘ Cheng-chhiong, Sū Zhēnchāng); born 28 July 1947) is a Taiwanese politician who served as the premier of the Republic of China from 2006 to 2007 and again from 2019 to 2023.
 He was the chairman of the Democratic Progressive Party in 2005 and from 2012 to 2014.
 Su served as Chief of Staff to President Chen Shui-bian in 2004.
 He is currently the longest-serving Democratic Progressive premier in history.

 Su actively campaigned for the DPP presidential nomination in 2008, but finished second to Frank Hsieh.
 Su eventually teamed with Hsieh as the vice presidential nominee; the DPP lost to the Kuomintang ticket of Ma Ying-jeou and Vincent Siew.
 Su ran for Taipei City Mayor in November 2010, but lost to the incumbent Hau Lung-pin by a 12-point margin.
 Su campaigned for the 2012 presidential candidacy of the DPP in 2011, but lost to Tsai Ing-wen by a very narrow margin.
 Following the loss of Tsai to Ma Ying-jeou, Su was elected to succeed Tsai as DPP chairman in 2012.